maryamSoli/Data_Base_Project_Media_Streaming_Service/README.md

 In the second phase, I followed these steps to meet the project's requirements:

-1.Logical Database Design
+1. Logical Database Design
-2.Schema Refinement and Normalization
+2. Schema Refinement and Normalization
-3.Database Implementation Using SQL
+3. Database Implementation Using SQL

 For more details, you can explore the related directories, which contain files such as requirements, implementation, diagrams, and a comprehensive report on the process.